Timeline: When will cannabis

 Start of the consultation process with more than 200 experts in June 2022, led by the Federal Government Commissioner for Addiction and Drug Issues.

-The Cornerstone Paper with key issues² is published by the German government in October 2022, there-by providing the basis for draft legislation.
+The first Cornerstone Paper with key issues² is published by the German government in October 2022, there-by providing the basis for draft legislation.

 Start of drafting the bill³ by federal ministries and commissioning of a medical-scientific expert report.